-The lungs, or the blood vessels of the lungs, are commonly affected in systemic scleroderma patients.
+The lungs, or the blood vessels of the lungs, are commonly affected in people with systemic scleroderma.
+The lungs need to be stretchy and flexible in order to inflate and deflate when breathing; in systemic scleroderma, excess scar tissue can make them stiff, and breathing more difficult.
 Tests may be done to assess how well the patient can breathe.

 Heart function tests

-Systemic scleroderma often can affect the heart, either through scarring of the heart tissue itself or conditions such as pulmonary arterial hypertension (PAH) putting strain on the heart.
-The two tests used to assess the heart rhythm and function are:
+Systemic scleroderma often affects the heart, either through scarring of the heart tissue itself, or via conditions such as pulmonary arterial hypertension (PAH) putting strain on the heart.
+Two tests commonly used to assess the heart rhythm and function are:

-The digestive system can be affected by systemic scleroderma and may be diagnosed through an endoscopy.
-This involves inserting a small flexible tube with a camera through the mouth or nose, to check for abnormalities in the esophagus and intestines.
+The digestive system can be affected by systemic scleroderma, which can be detected through an endoscopy.
+This involves inserting a small flexible tube with a camera through the mouth or nose, to check for abnormalities in the esophagus (connects mouth with stomach) and intestines.